Brent Seabrook undaunted: 'I've got a lot of hockey left in me'

 9. The bad matchup was yet another bad break for the Hawks.
 The Predators were less than a minute away from gaining a point that would have pushed them ahead of the Flames for the No. 1 wild-card spot on the final day of the regular season (with the Flames to play that night).
 But the Jets’ Blake Wheeler scored a short-handed goal with 45 seconds left as the Predators lost 2-1 to clinch the No. 2 wild-card spot.

 10. On the other hand, the Hawks’ inability to find that playoff gear that has been their trump card for years was a sign of doom.
 Two years ago, they faced the younger, faster Lightning with the hottest line in the playoffs in Tyler Johnson, Ondrej Palat and Nikita Kucherov.
-The “Triplets” had 55 points in 20 playoff games prior to the Final, but were rendered a non-factor vs. the Hawks — six total points in six games.
+The “Triplets” had 55 points in 20 playoff games before the Final, but were rendered a non-factor against the Hawks — six points in six games.

 This time, the Hawks were overwhelmed by Filip Forsberg, Ryan Johansen and Viktor Arvidsson — a sign that the times, they are a-changin’.
-The Hawks still are good enough to re-tool and remain Cup contenders as the Penguins have done.
-But they also might have to face the reality they are suffering the inevitable downturn of the salary-cap era.
+The Hawks still are good enough to retool and remain Cup contenders as the Penguins have done.
+But they also might have to face the reality that they are suffering the inevitable downturn of the salary-cap era.

 “I don’t buy that,” Bowman said.
 “There’s no excuses.
-We have to find a way.
 We need to get better.
 Our expectation is to win, and we didn’t win.
 We have to find a way.”

 Follow me on Twitter @MarkPotash